rychannel/unimakefiles/README.txt

 department_multi.make includes modules that play well with the UNI Drupal Features to allow them to be utilized in Spaces/Organic Groups configurations.

 MAJOR DIFFERENCES BETWEEN DRUPAL 6 AND DRUPAL 7 BASE MAKEFILES
-* The uni_blocks module and fusion_uni theme have been commented out until a D7 version is available.
+* fusion_uni theme have been commented out until a D7 version is available.
 * All CCK modules that are now in Drupal 7 core have been removed.
 * Imagecache is now in core and has been removed.
 * The jquery_ui module is no longer necessary since jquery_ui 1.8 is in Drupal 7 core.